Mayden-Academy/2019-geckos-grub/README.md

 # 2019-geckos-grub

-An OOP PHP ingredient/recipie application
+An OOP PHP ingredient/recipe application called GRUB (Great Recipies from a Unsatisfactory Backend)